 One of the most important parameters to observe when evaluating the performance of a water turbine is how much the pressure drops after the water has flown through the turbine.
 You can calculate the pressure drop by subtracting the inlet pressure from the outlet pressure.

-Because you have added an Area average output for the inlet and outlet, you will only need to get the pressure (p) value from here and subtract the two.
-However, since you defined a pressure outlet with 0 \(Pa\), only the pressure at the inlet is required.
+Because you have added an Area average output for the inlet and defined a pressure outlet with 0 \(Pa\), only the pressure at the inlet is required to calculate the pressure drop.

-As you can see from the figure above, the pressure still has some fluctuations.
-Calculate the average for these values.
-For example, calculate the average from time step 1600 to 2000 which is approximately 1.9 \(MPa\).
-So, the pressure drop due to the turbine is approximately 1.9 \(MPa\).
+As you can see from the figure above, the pressure still has some fluctuations therefore the average of the last values should be calculated.
+For example, calculate the average from time step 600 to 1000 which is approximately 1.8 \(MPa\).
+So, the pressure drop due to the turbine is approximately 1.8 \(MPa\).

 The Forces and moments results are of particular interest in a simulation with a turbine.
 The runner of our turbine was rotating around the y-axis.
 Hence, let’s inspect the resulting pressure forces and the torque generated around said axis: